jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/general.md

 and `SSH` (`git`)
 for source code analysis.

-### What options for retesting are available?
+## What options for retesting are available?

 [One-shot Hacking](https://fluidattacks.com/services/one-shot-hacking)
 includes one retest.
 [The Squad plan](https://fluidattacks.com/services/continuous-hacking/)
 includes infinite retests
 during the subscription time.

-### Can I group multiple app in one subscriptions and recognize the vulnerabilities within each app?
+## Can I recognize the vulnerabilities of multiples app in one subscription?

 According to the active authors model, it is possible to create a large cell with all the developers